Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 organisations, to:

-and equal treatment of religious communities and organisations in
+of religious communities and organisations in all administrative

-all administrative formalities, in particular by establishing clear,
+formalities, in particular by establishing clear, transparent and

-on objective criteria, applied within reasonable time limits and subject
+criteria, which are applied within reasonable time limits and subject

 to effective review;